metbril/robertvanbregt-nl/content/posts/2021/12/coronadashboard-in-home-assistant/index.en.md

 externalLink: ""
 featured_image: "Coronadashboard COVID-19 Rijksoverheid nl.png"
 ---
+**Update nov-23:** The Dutch government has changed the Corona dashboards since publishing this article.
+I am unsure what is and what is no longer working.

 The Dutch government provides a [Corona dashboard][coronadashboard] to the general public with statistics about the pandemic.
 It contains, among others, data on the vaccination rate and the number of contaminations.
 I wanted to know if it was possible to integrate a dashboard in my own Home Assistant instance.

 After some searching I found that [the data is also available as a JSON feed][domoticz].